TerriaJS/npmgitdev/README.md

 When we're developing modular software, we often need to edit multiple separate npm packages simultaneously.
 The "official" way to do this is with `npm link`.
 We clone a separate repo for each package, and then link it into the appropriate places.
 The problem is, `npm link` creates all sorts of complexities and bugs.

 It would be nice if we could avoid all this complexity by simply cloning a repo into `node_modules`.
 Unfortunately, `npm install` will bail (refuse to do anything) when it detects a `.git` directory inside any package in node_modules.
-This is a problem because it forces us to use `npm link` to develop modular software, which comes with a whole host of complexities and bugs.

 `npmgitdev` avoids this problem by: